-Line of Enquiry 1: The extent to which a service provider considers a wide range of views and information, to confirm that the service is able to meet individual's needs and support people to achieve their personal outcomes.
-(Regulation 14)
+Line of Enquiry 1: The extent to which a service provider considers a wide range of views and information, to confirm that the service is able to meet children's needs and achieve their personal outcomes.
+(Regulation 10)

-Statutory Guidance - Regulation 14 - Suitability of the service
+Statutory Guidance - Regulation 10 - Suitability of the service

 - Service providers have an admissions and commencement of the service policy and procedure.
-This includes but is not limited to: - arrangements for confirming that the service can or cannot support the individuals to achieve their personal outcomes; - o who will be consulted as part of the process; - o the information to be considered; - the assessment processes (including for emergency admissions) and who will undertake the assessment; - o the circumstances where a service will not be provided; - o opportunities to visit the service (in relation to accommodation-based services); and - o the arrangements for commencing the service. - A summary of the admission procedure is included in the statement of purpose and the service provider's written guide to the service.
+This includes but is not limited to: - o arrangements for confirming that the service can or cannot support the individuals to achieve their personal outcomes; - o who will be consulted as part of the process; - o the information to be considered: - o the assessment processes (including for emergency admissions) and who will undertake the assessment; - o the circumstances where a service will not be provided; - o opportunities to visit the service; and - o the arrangements for commencing the service - A summary of the admission procedure is included in the statement of purpose and the service provider's written guide to the service. - Before agreeing to provide a service, the service provider makes an informed decision as to whether or not they can meet an individual's care and support needs.
+In making this decision the service provider: - o takes into account the requirements set out within regulation 10(3); - o consults with the individual, the placing authority and/or their parent/representative to determine what matters to them; - obtains copies of and gives consideration to any existing care and support plan, integrated care and multidisciplinary assessments; - o in the case of a child looked after, obtains a copy of and considers the Part 6 care and support plan, and works with the placing authority in planning the child's placement; - o in the case of a child looked after aged 16 or over, obtains a copy of and considers the young person's pathway plan;